 Enter the following URL for the data source:

-The Layer Report wizard connects to the map service and displays the layers in the map service.
+The Layer Report template connects to the map service and displays its layers.

 Select the states layer.